CCGL9058 Global Issues

 This course is under the thematic cluster(s) of:

 Rural areas and village culture have defined the characters of today’s human settlements and its inhabitants’ way of life.
 Rural areas are increasingly considered as the solution space for global climate change adaptation and mitigation.
 Sustainable management of the water-energy-food nexus in urban-rural interface offers a local approach to tackle biodiversity loss, food security and water crises.
 Nevertheless, our rural environment and communities continue to deteriorate due to rapid depopulation and urbanization.

-Students in this course will learn about the socio-cultural, economic and ecological functions of rural areas and how these systems evolved under the processes of urbanization and globalization.
-We will then turn to rural management approaches including humanitarian technology, disaster relief, and governance, policy and planning for resource management under the recent trend of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals (SDGs).
-Finally, the changing role of various policy actors including officials, social entrepreneurs, corporate leaders as well as citizens and their collective actions for rural sustainability attainment will be discussed.
+Students in this course will learn about the socio-cultural, economic and ecological functions of rural areas and how these systems evolved and interacted under the processes of urbanization and globalization.
+Rural management approaches will be discussed investigating into current rural challenges such as disaster relief, planning and management of rural resources, and the governance regime and policy innovation under the recent trend of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals (SDGs).
+The changing role of various policy actors including officials, social entrepreneurs, corporate leaders, villagers as well as the wider public and their collective actions for rural sustainability attainment will also be discussed.

 By the end of the course, students will be able to cultivate an analytical perspective on the complexity of urban-rural linkages in relation to socioeconomic and ecological systems of rural sustainability.

 [A compulsory one-day field trip will take place during Reading Week.]